What Are You Telling Yourself After the Affair Has Ended?

 Modernize those theories with statistics on women who cheat, and the discussion becomes much more interesting and telling.

-There are countless factors that influence the temptation and even proclivity to cheat.
+It turns out that countless factors influence the temptation and even proclivity to cheat.
 Like the “sets and subsets” of our elementary math days, they overlap in some areas and stand alone in others.

-You can’t ignore, for example, the concurrence of women flooding into the workforce and stepping out of their marriages.
-Suddenly “having more” or “having it all” became an equal-opportunity employer because of…well, opportunity.
+You can’t ignore, for example, the connection between women flooding into the workforce and women stepping out of their marriages.
+Suddenly, “having more” or “having it all” became an equal-opportunity employer because of…well, opportunity.

 Perhaps the most constant and accepted theory of why women cheat zeros in on a woman’s natural yearning for emotional connection in a relationship.
 Centrifuge that down to its core message, and it sounds something like, “Men want sex, women want connection.”